decentralized-identity/presentation-exchange/spec/spec.md

     input is limited to the entries specified in the `fields` property.
 If the `fields` property ****is not**** present, or contains zero [_Input Descriptor Field Entries_](#input-descriptor-field-entry),
-    submission ****SHOULD NOT**** include any claim data from the credential.
+    submission ****SHOULD NOT**** include any claim data from the claim.
-    (for example: a [[ref:Verifier]] may simply want to know a Holder has a valid, signed credential of a particular type, without disclosing any of the data it contains).
+    (for example: a [[ref:Verifier]] may simply want to know a Holder has a valid, signed claims of a particular type, without disclosing any of the data it contains).
-  5. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `subject_is_issuer` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled using a _self_attested_ credential.
+  5. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `subject_is_issuer` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled using a _self_attested_ claims.
-  6. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `subject_is_holder` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled by the subject of the credential
+  6. If the `constraints` property of the [[ref:Input Descriptor]] is present, and it contains a `subject_is_holder` property set to the value `required`, ensure that any submission of data in relation to the candidate input is fulfilled by the subject of the claim.

 ::: note
 The above evaluation process assumes the User Agent will test each candidate